951-579-4096

 How To Prevent Mold From Growing on Your Walls

-Here are some ways on how to stop the growing of molds from walls.
+Here are some ways how to stop the growth of molds from walls.

 • Keep the humidity levels in your home as low as you can.

 • Ventilate your home properly.
-Exhaust fans in your kitchen or bathroom should be ventilating outside of your home.
+Exhaust fans in your kitchen or bathroom should be ventilated outside of your home.

 • Check roofs to see signs of damage like loose or missing shingles.
 Do it after a severe storm.